htemiz/Towards-Classification-of-Miniature-Images/README.md

 metrics=['categorical_accuracy']
 ```

-Here is the full code:
+Full code of the method creating the algorithm:

 ```python